Skip to content

 A domaine describes a much wider category that may or may not include working agriculture.
 A farmhouse is more specific: at least one architectural element on the property has to be a working farm building (Farmhouse/Grange, Mas, Bastide, or a converted Manoir), and the agricultural origin has to be visible in the buildings rather than added as theme.

-The visible difference at chateau weddings, by comparison, is that they tend to run at properties built for grandeur rather than for working the land.
+The visible difference at chateau weddings is that they tend to run at properties built for grandeur rather than for working the land.
 Both can host beautiful weddings; the experience is different.
-See chateau wedding venues for the formal-architecture style; a farmhouse weekend is closer to staying at a friend-of-a-friend's estate that happens to host a few weddings a year.
-A chateau weekend tends to feel more polished and formal.
+See chateau wedding venues for the formal-architecture style.
+A farmhouse weekend is closer to staying at a friend-of-a-friend's estate that happens to host a few weddings a year, where a chateau weekend tends to feel more polished and formal.

 French farmhouse architecture is regional, not national.
-Each of the 6 regions on this page brings a distinct building style.
-Occitanie is the centre of gravity (5 estates) and contributes the mas tradition: Provençal stone with pink-tile roofs and lavender or olive cultivation, exemplified by Mas Guillaumand in the Gard.
-The Cévennes sub-region adds chestnut and silk farming history at La Deveze, with the same regional stone but a different working tradition.
+Each farming region brings a distinct building style.
+Occitanie is the centre of gravity and contributes the mas tradition: Provençal stone with pink-tile roofs and lavender or olive cultivation, seen at its clearest in the Gard.
+The Cévennes sub-region adds chestnut and silk-farming history, the same regional stone worked to a different rhythm.

-Provence-Alpes-Côte d'Azur contributes the bastide style: 350-year-old stone country houses, often near Vaucluse antique markets and Provençal villages.
-La Bastide de Laurence is the example here.
-Le Petit Roulet in the same region runs a 16th-century fortified mas style.
+Provence-Alpes-Côte d'Azur contributes the bastide style: centuries-old stone country houses, often near Vaucluse antique markets and Provençal villages.
+The same region also holds fortified mas estates in the older, medieval-stone tradition.

 When choosing between regions, weigh the building style alongside practical travel.
 A mas in Provence feels different from a manoir in the Charente.
 Pick the region whose landscape and architecture matches the kind of weekend you want, then filter on capacity and budget.